-The gentle giant.
+The gentle giants.
 The Apollo of dogs.
 The Great Dane.

-By whatever name you call it, this very large breed is instantly recognizable and can be very imposing to those who don’t know that its big body holds a huge capacity for loving its people.
+By whatever name you call it, this very large breed or gentle giant is instantly recognizable and can be very imposing to those who don’t know that its big body holds a huge capacity for loving its people.

 But what does owning a Great Dane really mean when it comes to both his size and his other traits?
 Read on to find out if owning one is a good fit for you.

-- They’re named after a country from which they did not originate.
+- Great Danes are named after a country from which they did not originate.

-- They are shockingly good at apartment living.
+- The Great Dane is shockingly good at apartment living.

-- Sadly, their lifespan is often on the shorter side.
+- Sadly, the Great Dane Lifespan is often on the shorter side.

-- Number one health concern for the breed is bloat.
+- Number one health concern for the Great Dane breed is bloat.

 - Great Danes are great with kids.

-- They only need longer exercise once a day.
+- The Great Dane only needs longer exercise once a day.

 - They are an old breed.